-- a) know the classification of seizures and be able to differentiate, through appropriate use of history taking and assessment tools, the type of seizure and syndrome - b) know of current national guidelines in relation to assessment and treatment of epilepsy - c) understand the complexity and comorbidity of epilepsy in people with a learning disability and support them to reduce health inequalities as a result of this complexity and comorbidity - d) understand that epilepsy may develop and present in different ways in people with a learning disability, and that the usual signs or symptoms may not be observable or reportable - e) assess and manage risk related to epilepsy in people with a learning disability - f) be able to initiate and evaluate appropriate rescue medication - g) understand the effect of a learning disability on how individuals may respond to medication - h) know and be able to consider the link between the epilepsy syndrome and the aetiology of learning disabilities in order to more effectively manage the person's condition to improve their quality of life - i) be able to synthesise data to create a formulation for a person with a learning disability and epilepsy and devise appropriate care and support plans - j) be able to fully involve the person with a learning disability and epilepsy (and if relevant their family and carers) in the process of understanding and devising supports relating to their epilepsy - k) know what health services are available and how to refer people with a learning disability to improve their biopsychosocial outcomes in relation to the epilepsy - I) be able to initiate, monitor and evaluate epilepsy treatment, including knowing the specific idiosyncratic effects in people with a learning disability and the need to take into account potential comorbidities such as dysphagia - m) develop and disseminate health promotion advice to people with a learning disability, their families and carers in relation to epilepsy.
+- a) know the classification of seizures and be able to differentiate, through appropriate use of history taking and assessment tools, the type of seizure and syndrome - b) know of current national guidelines in relation to assessment and treatment of epilepsy - c) understand the complexity and comorbidity of epilepsy in people with a learning disability and support them to reduce health inequalities as a result of this complexity and comorbidity - d) understand that epilepsy may develop and present in different ways in people with a learning disability, and that the usual signs or symptoms may not be observable or reportable - e) assess and manage risk related to epilepsy in people with a learning disability - f) be able to initiate and evaluate appropriate rescue medication - g) understand the effect of a learning disability on how individuals may respond to medication - h) know and be able to consider the link between the epilepsy syndrome and the aetiology of learning disabilities in order to more effectively manage the person's condition to improve their quality of life - i) be able to synthesise data to create a formulation for a person with a learning disability and epilepsy and devise appropriate care and support plans - j) be able to fully involve the person with a learning disability and epilepsy (and if relevant their family and carers) in the process of understanding and devising supports relating to their epilepsy - k) know what health services are available and how to refer people with a learning disability to improve their biopsychosocial outcomes in relation to the epilepsy - be able to initiate, monitor and evaluate epilepsy treatment, including knowing the specific idiosyncratic effects in people with a learning disability and the need to consider potential comorbidities such as dysphagia m) develop and disseminate health promotion advice to people with a learning disability, their families and carers in relation to epilepsy.

-Sources of further guidance are shown in Appendix 1.
-Examples of national guidance or legislation with specific relevance to supporting people with a learning disability and epilepsy are shown below:
+Sources of further guidance and links to relevant legislation are shown in the appendices.
+Examples of national guidance with specific relevance to this capability are shown below:

-Management of epilepsy in adults with intellectual disability, Royal College of Psychiatrists (2017), Good Practice Guide CR203 NHS (2018), Step Together: Integrating care for people with epilepsy and a learning disability
+Management of epilepsy in adults with intellectual disability, Royal College of Psychiatrists (2017), Good Practice Guide CR203